jmtornetta/jmtornetta-nextjs/readme.md

 + [ ] Create build script via package.json to build css
 + [ ] Deploy via AWS free tier or Vercel
 ## Later
++ [ ] Randomize riddle order by apply a random sorting algo to riddle array.
 + [ ] Create screen grab gifs of popular github repos for portfolio section
 + [ ] Update 'getServerSideProps' so cached content is used unless there is an update (then revalidate). // Don't want to ping the server for every page visit.
 + [ ] Embed iframe of calendar in modal popup